-Developer contributions PP3 The value of financial contribut could be paid to the Council if the maximum level of contribut (i.e. funds realised from develop h secured (i.e. the amount which opments went ahead and nade out in p missions) and collected going ahead and reaching the s required) fell significant/from r.
-The developer contributions evels achieved during 201 -15 spike in the last monitorin 3 period.
-Previous years 2018- 19 2014- 15 2015- 16 2016- 17 2017- 18 Contributions secured and New schemes making 'in kind' contributions 1 0 0 0 0 collected continuing to fluctuate.
-New schemes making financial contributions 5 15 16 10 13 Value of new financial contributions secured (£, 000s) 915 1,311 1,006 430 3,087 Value of financial contributions collected (£, 000s) 528 581 690 316 1,424 Number of schemes where financial contributions reduced or removed 0 0 0 2 0 Source: Kno owsley C Council De nt Mana onitoring
+PP3 Developer contributions The value of financial contributions both secured (i.e. the amount which could be paid to the Council if all developments went ahead and made the maximum level of contributions set out in permissions) and collected (i.e. funds realised from developments going ahead and reaching the stage where payment of contributions is required) rose slightly from the level of the previous monitoring year.
+The developer contributions secured in 2019-20 was less than in 2018-19 but the financial contributions collected was much higher.
+Previous years 2019-2015-2016-2017-2018-20 16 17 18 19 New schemes making 'in 0 Contributions secured and 0 0 1 kind' contributions collected continuing to New schemes making fluctuate.
+5 16 10 13 5 financial contributions Value of new financial contributions secured 421 1,006 430 3,087 915 (£, 000s) Value of financial contributions collected 1,233 690 316 1,424 528 (£, 000s) Number of schemes where 0 financial contributions 0 0 0 2 reduced or removed Source: Knowsley Council Development Management monitoring system